Database-Tycoon/Renegade/dlt/README.md

      aws_secret_access_key = "YOUR_AWS_SECRET_ACCESS_KEY"

 4. Run the pipeline.
-If you want to run it for testing purposes, modify the `maximum_offset` to limit the data for pagination (line 24 in `rest_api_pipeline.py`).
+If you want to run it for testing purposes, modify the `maximum_offset` to limit the data for pagination.
 ```
 python nyc_open_data_pipeline.py
 ```